 In this Python tutorial, we see how to implement Python Tkinter autocomplete functionality.
-Autocomplete refers to displaying relevant words depending upon the keyword typed by the user.
+Autocomplete refers to displaying relevant words depending on the keyword typed by the user.
 The easiest example could be the auto-suggest points you see while browsing.
-We will cover these topics.

 Autocomplete Python Tkinter

-Python Tkinter provides a module ttkwidgets using which we can add autocomplete feature in our application in Python Tkinter.
+Python Tkinter provides a module ttkwidgets, using which we can add an autocomplete feature in our application in Python Tkinter.

-- ttkwidgets have method autocomplete which allows the developer to easily implement autocomplete feature in their respective application.
+- ttkwidgets has a method, autocomplete, which allows the developer to easily implement the autocomplete feature in their respective application.

 Windows and Mac users: